 Born in Philadelphia, Pleasant became a financial investor in California.
 Discussing some of her methods for wealth accumulation, Wills notes: “Once Pleasant had acquired as much silver as she could get her hands on in San Francisco she found buyers to purchase the silver for an incrementally higher price than she paid for it… By 1858, she was worth more than $150,000 ($4.2 million).”
 Pleasant used her wealth to buy and build homes and to throw her daughter a lavish wedding, but she also donated money toward causes she found meaningful from lawsuits challenging racial segregation in California to slave emancipation in the Southern United States.
 For example, she gifted $45,000 ($1.3 million) to abolitionist John Brown in anticipation of his planned slave rebellion in Virginia; the very raid on Harpers Ferry for which he was captured and hung.

-Making this statement in the book’s introduction, early on it becomes clear that Wills intends to illustrate that nineteenth-century blacks—like whites—accumulated impressive fortunes.
-In addition, he intends to show (and successfully shows) how this wealth in the hands of blacks—this very marker of black economic progress that whites long have said that they yearn to see before they treat blacks as equals—in fact enraged whites.
-Particularly aware of the ways that black affluence unsettled white supremacy, Wills explains that the vast majority of his protagonists understated their wealth in public, fearing the ire of whites.
-And far from being an unreasonable fear, Wills illustrates throughout the book’s twenty chapters that many of these black men and women endured the fury and violence of whites who viewed these black Americans’ economic prowess as somehow underserved, unnatural, or quite simply, a direct challenge to their assumptions about the superiority of whites.
+Making this statement in the book’s introduction, early on it becomes clear that Wills intends to illustrate that nineteenth-century Black Americans—like white Americans—accumulated impressive fortunes.
+In addition, he intends to show (and successfully shows) how this wealth in the hands of Black people—this very marker of Black economic progress that white people long have said that they yearn to see before they treat Black people as equals—in fact enraged whites.
+Particularly aware of the ways that Black affluence unsettled white supremacy, Wills explains that the vast majority of his protagonists understated their wealth in public, fearing the ire of whites.
+And far from being an unreasonable fear, Wills illustrates throughout the book’s twenty chapters that many of these Black men and women endured the fury and violence of whites who viewed these Black Americans’ economic prowess as somehow underserved, unnatural, or quite simply, a direct challenge to their assumptions about the superiority of whites.

 As far as the shortcomings of Black Fortunes, I start with a minor criticism and then transition to my larger critique.
 The minor point is that Shomari Wills’s varying and inconsistent use of first and last names for his protagonists is distracting; a problem that could have been avoided if the author had remained loyal to some general rule as to when he would use first and last names as well as maiden and married names.

 I see exciting possibilities for this in the book.
 For example, scholars could investigate further the series of essays in Frederick Douglass’ Paper from the spring of 1852 which Shomari Wills discusses in the third chapter.
-In them, Wills notes that black intellectual James McCune Smith analyzed whether free blacks should “pursue wealth, abolition, and civil rights.”
-Here, Smith contrasted the lives of black abolitionist Samuel Ringgold Ward and black investor Jeremiah Hamilton.
+In them, Wills notes that Black intellectual James McCune Smith analyzed whether free Black people should “pursue wealth, abolition, and civil rights.”
+Here, Smith contrasted the lives of Black abolitionist Samuel Ringgold Ward and Black investor Jeremiah Hamilton.
 A scholar could bring into dialogue Smith’s essays with Andrew Carnegie’s Gospel of Wealth (1889), where the steel titan tried to reconcile wealth accumulation with the general public good and concluded that philanthropy could help leading industrialists such as himself play this latter role in society.

 -Maribel Morey, HistPhil co-editor.